dmuth/splunk-lab/README.md

 ### Play around with synthetic webserver data

 - `SPLUNK_EVENTGEN=1 bash <(curl -Ls https://bit.ly/splunklab)`
-- Fake webserver logs will be written every 10 seconds and can be viewed with the query `index=main sourcetype=nginx`
+- Fake webserver logs will be written every 10 seconds and can be viewed with the query `index=main sourcetype=nginx`.
+The logs are based on actual HTTP requests which have come into the <a href="https://www.dmuth.org/">webserver hosting my blog</a>.

 ### Adding Hostnames into /etc/hosts